eerimoq/nala/README.rst

 be given multipe times.

 Use ``--no-real-variadic-functions`` not to add real variadic functions.
-Nala adds `a few variadic functions`_ by default.
+Nala adds `a few variadic functions`_ by default, given that they are mocked.

 .. code-block:: bash